 AppTaskCreate() creates two tasks called: AppTaskRx() and AppTaskTx().
 These tasks are used in the post-to-pend performance measurements.
 AppTaskRx() has a higher priority than AppTaskTx().
-AppTaskTx() receives signals or messages from AppTaskTx().
+AppTaskRx() will be receiving signals or messages from AppTaskTx().

 Figure 6-3 shows how the two tasks interact to perform the tests.